 We saw warm and positive interactions between care staff and people.
-Care and support is provided in a person-centred and dignified manner, with people appearing well cared for and appropriately dressed.
-We spoke to people who told us the home was "perfect", "great", they are "glad to be here", staff are "excellent" and "most helpful", and they "definitely" feel safe at the home.
-People's relatives told us the home is "one of the best l've seen" and is a "home from home".
+Care and support is provided in a person-centred manner, with people appearing well cared for and appropriately dressed.
+We spoke with people who told us the home was "like a five-star hotel", the staff were "lovely", and they felt safe.
+Relatives told us the home is "fabulous", "ten out of ten for everything", they had "nothing but praise", and the staff show "lots of love".
 People were able to lead lives of their choosing, telling us their wishes and views were respected.
 People have a key worker for additional support.
-We viewed evidence of appropriate and timely referrals to health and other professionals, with recommendations and direction acted upon by the home.
+We viewed evidence of appropriate and timely referrals to health and other professionals, with visiting health professionals telling us recommendations and direction are acted upon by the home.

 Care staff have up-to-date knowledge of people's needs.
-Personal plans are individualised, detailed, and outcome focused, with relevant up-to-date risk assessments in place.
+Personal plans are detailed, individualised, outcome focused, and have relevant up-to-date risk assessments in place.
 Daily recordings and supplementary monitoring charts are in place, giving important information about people's progress and identifying changes in care needs.
+These are improvements acted upon following the previous inspection.
 We saw plans are reviewed monthly and updated accordingly where necessary.
-We did not though see people's outcomes are reviewed.
-We advised this is an area of improvement, and we expect the provider to take timely action to address this.
+We did not see evidence reviews are undertaken with people or their representatives.
+We advised this is an area of improvement and we expect the provider to take timely action to address this.

-People benefit from a balanced diet.
-On the day of inspection, we viewed a variety of options on the menu, with people offered alternatives if needed.
-People told us the home's food is "tasty", "excellent", and "you can have what you want".
-We saw evidence of people having drinks to help keep them hydrated and observed them being supported at mealtimes.
+People benefit from a balanced diet and varied menu.
+On the day of inspection, we viewed the menu and food, with people offered alternatives where needed.
+People told us they liked the food overall.
+We saw evidence of people having drinks to help keep them hydrated.
 Dietary preferences are understood and available to kitchen staff.
+Where people require their food softened, kitchen staff told us they show people the food beforehand and use moulds to help make the food appear more appealing.

 There are infection control measures in place to help keep people safe from the transmission of COVID-19 and other potential sources of infection.
 Staff have access to a large supply of appropriate personal protective equipment (PPE).
+We saw care staff using PPE appropriately.
 There is an infection control policy in place.
 Domestic staff clean throughout the home daily, which we saw during the inspection.

 There are systems in place for the management of medication.
-Medication is stored safely and appropriately, being administered and managed by trained care staff.
-The home has an up-to-date medication policy in place.
-Medication is audited, with robust procedures in place for the service to act where any shortfalls arise.
+Medication is stored safely and appropriately, being administered and managed by care staff.
+The medication fridge and room temperatures are monitored, which is an improvement acted upon following the previous inspection The home has an up-to-date medication policy in place.
+Medication is audited regularly.